albina-euregio/albina-website/README.md

 Use `npm start` and browse to http://localhost:8080/ to use webpack's dev server.

-Use `npm run deploy` to create a (minified) production build.
+Use `npm run build` to create a (minified) production build.

 ## Deployment
-After running the `deploy` target, copy the contents of your dist directory to a location on your webserver.
+After running the `build` target, copy the contents of your dist directory to a location on your webserver.
 If the location is not the webserver's root, please adjust the `--output-public-path` option in the `scripts.deploy` settings of `package.json` before running the deploy target.